Retirement Savings Plans: Limits and OptionsAug 23, 2021

 - Business Insider: The Best IRA Accounts

-A traditional IRA allows you to contribute $6,000/year or 100% of earnings, whichever is lower.
-If you are age 50 or older, this contribution limit raises to $7,000.
+A traditional IRA allows you to contribute for 2023 $6,500/year or 100% of earnings, whichever is lower.
+If you are age 50 or older, this contribution limit raises to $7,500.
 If your income is lower than these limits, say $4,000, you can contribute up to your amount of income, which would be $4,000.
 Funds in the traditional IRA will not be taxed when the contribution is made, and will be taxed when it withdrawn in retirement.

 These contributions can be limited if you or your spouse have an employer provided plan or make over a certain income amount.
 Your MAGI determines whether your traditional IRA contribution is limited, as well as whether you or your spouse is covered by an employer plan.
-For 2022 limits see this links:
+Fo limits see these links:

 Covered by a work plan 2022: https://www.irs.gov/retirement-plans/plan-participant-employee/2022-ira-contribution-and-deduction-limits-effect-of-modified-agi-on-deductible-contributions-if-you-are-covered-by-a-retirement-plan-at-work